-There are several restaurants and cafes around the area where you can spend quality time.
+There are several restaurants and cafes around the area to spend quality time.
 You can also head to Benrath Palace.
 The Palace is about 6 miles away from the city center.

 How to Plan a Trip to Germany – How Many Days Should You Spend in Germany?

-When planning a trip to Germany, you also have to consider how much time you have.
-You can then create your itinerary based on this so you can see and do as much as possible.
+When planning a trip to Germany, you must also consider how much time you have.
+You can create your itinerary based on this to see and do as much as possible.